-- Click: KCS Field Placement Registration Process - Complete the Google Form to receive additional information - Once you begin this form, you will have 1 hour to complete it - Once you complete the Google Form, you will receive an email from Crystal Pratt from KCS outlining the next steps in the process (e.g., complete KCS Onboarding registration Form, drug screening for "student teaching" and "internship" placements only) of securing a placement in KCS schools.
+- https://cehhs.utk.edu/osbe/wp-content/uploads/sites/17/2024/12/KCSonboarding-Instructions-Student-Teacher_Internship.pdf - Click: KCS Field Placement Registration Process - Complete the Google Form to receive additional information - Once you begin this form, you will have 1 hour to complete it - Once you complete the Google Form, you will receive an email from Crystal Pratt from KCS outlining the next steps in the process (e.g., complete KCS Onboarding registration Form, drug screening for "student teaching" and "internship" placements only) of securing a placement in KCS schools.
 Emails will be sent out to registered students every Monday and Wednesday - When completing the Google Form, please include your @vols.utk.edu email address and list Dr. Jalea Adams (Jalea.adams@utk.edu) for the University Placement Coordinator